 By studying for an MD (Res), you’ll be able to develop your research skills in and outside of clinical practice.
-Moreover, you'll be given training in research methodology, statistics and scientific writing.
+Moreover, you'll be given training in research methodology, statistics, presentation and scientific writing.

-If you're interested in finding out more about research study opportunities, please email our Research Administrator: email@example.com
+If you're interested in finding out more about research study opportunities, please email your query to [email protected]

-All of our MD (Res) students must hold an undergraduate medical qualification and must be eligible to register with the General Council.
-If you want to take hands-on clinical research you must be registered with the GMC.
+All of our MD (Res) students must hold an undergraduate medical qualification and must be eligible to register with the General Medical Council (GMC).
+If you want to undertake hands-on clinical research you must be registered with the GMC.
 Applicants are normally clinicians undertaking research associated with their employment.

-Typically you’ll be a medical graduate at ST level.
-However we do welcome applications from any medical doctor, including consultants or established general practitioners, and career grade and SAS doctors at any stage of their training and career.
+Typically you’ll be a medical graduate at ST level in any clinical speciality.
+However, we welcome applications from any medical doctor, including consultants or established general practitioners, and career grade and SAS doctors at any stage of their training and career.

 You must be able to devote a substantial amount of time to research.
-This may mean taking time out from the course to do a piece of full-time research, and then devote further study leave during clinical training to complete the work.
+This may mean taking time out from your clinical obligations to do a piece of full-time research, and then devoting further study leave during clinical training to complete the work.